claceio/docs/content/docs/App/Overview/index.md

 </html>
 ```

 This app uses the exec plugin to run a ls command.
-The output of the command is shown when th app is accessed.
+The output of the command is shown when the app is accessed.
 To allow the app to run the plugin command, use the `clace app audit --approve` command.

 <!-- prettier-ignore-end -->